-If a situation cannot be clarified and resolved by the client and the involved employee, the client may grieve the complaint received by using the following procedure:
+If a situation cannot be resolved by the client and the employee involved, the client may grieve the complaint received by using the following procedure:

-- The client is requested to state grievance in writing to the immediate supervisor of the staff member and send a copy to the staff member.
+- The client is requested to state their grievance in writing to the immediate supervisor of the staff member, and send a copy to the staff member.
 As the grievance facilitator, the supervisor will:

 - Facilitate a conference within 10 working days of receiving the written grievance.
 The conference will involve all relevant parties to rectify the matter.